Getting ready for the recital!

-The count down has begun.
-Only a few more weeks of polishing steps, memorizing dances, and practicing smiles until the big day.
-Dance Recitals are an exciting way to show friends and family how hard we worked throughout the year, but it can create butterflies in the stomachs of less experienced dancers.
+Dance Recitals are an exciting way to show friends and family how hard we worked throughout the year, but it can create butterflies for the less experienced dancers.
 Here are some tips to help your child feel more comfortable performing their skills.

 Practice gathering family members and friends to watch.